fastify/fastify/docs/Reference/Reply.md

 *Note: The header `Transfer-Encoding: chunked` will be added once you use the trailer.
 It is a hard requirement for using trailer in Node.js.*

-*Note: Currently, the computation function only supports synchronous function.
-That means `async-await` and `promise` are not supported.*

 ```js
 reply.trailer('server-timing', function() {
   return 'db;dur=53, app;dur=47.2'